 Fertilising: Use a diluted, balanced liquid fertilizer to feed the plant every four to six weeks during its active growing period in spring and summer.
 Reduce or stop fertilizing during the autumn and winter months when the plant's growth naturally slows.

-Temperature: This plant prefers warm temperatures, ideally between 18°C and 27°C (65°F and 80°F).
-It should be protected from cold drafts and sudden temperature changes, which can occur in UK homes, especially during colder months.
+Temperature: This plant prefers warm temperatures, ideally between 18°C and 27°C. It should be protected from cold drafts and sudden temperature changes, which can occur in UK homes, especially during colder months.

 Growth Habit: This Alocasia has an upright, clumping growth habit, with new leaves emerging from a central rhizome.
 The leaves can attain a significant size under the right conditions.

-Toxicity: Like other Alocasias, Alocasia Jacklyn is toxic if ingested.
+Toxicity: Alocasia sp.
+Jacklyn is toxic if ingested.
 Keep it out of reach of pets and small children.